reagro/carob-data/source/contribute/git.rst

    :alt: fork2

 Now you can `clone` (make a copy of) your fork to your computer so that you can make changes to it.
-You can make any change you like, as it does not affect the master repo (original project).
-However, if you want to contribute back to the master repo you should keep these changes to a minimum.
+You can make any change you like, as it does not affect the main repo (original project).
+However, if you want to contribute back to the main repo you should keep these changes to a minimum.
 There is no need to worry too much about making mistakes, as you can simply delete your clone or fork and create a new one if things went wrong.

 After you make changes you need to `add` and/or `commit` your work and then `push` these from your computer to your *Carob* fork on github.
 You can do these things with different tools and we provide instructions for the `command line <./commandline.html>`__ (which we recommend), GitHub Desktop and `RStudio <./Rstudio.html>`__.